-Sweet and earthy, this delightful aromatic spice belongs in many cuisines, whether Indian, Middle Eastern, Arabic, Swedish, or even Scandinavian.
+I’m hooked.
+Sweet and earthy, this delightful aromatic spice belongs in many cuisines, whether Indian, Middle Eastern, Arabic, or Scandinavian.

-In this post, I’ll share with you more details about what is cardamom and why it’s known as the queen of spice.
+In this post, I’ll share with you more details about cardamom and why it’s known as the queen of spice.

 Known as the queen of spices, cardamom is a spice made from seed pods of the cardamom plant.
 It’s one of those most-liked fall spices, alongside ginger, nutmeg, and cinnamon.